utopia-foss/dantro/doc/plotting/plot_functions.rst

 ``snsplot``: Plot using seaborn
 -------------------------------

-Invokes :py:func:`~dantro.plot.funcs.snsplot.snsplot`, which is a bridge to :py:module:`seaborn`.
+Invokes :py:func:`~dantro.plot.funcs.snsplot.snsplot`, which is a bridge to :py:mod:`seaborn`.

 .. note::